Ibabot/Iba/README.md

 heroku container:release web -a ibachatbot

 //From actions
-heroku container:push worker -a ibachatbot heroku container:release worker -a ibachatbot
+heroku container:push web -a rasibabot heroku container:release web -a rasibabot